Justia Lawyer Rating

 Despite the fact that you were sitting in the driver's seat and were, in fact, intoxicated, other factors would likely show that you were not driving.

-Potential Penalties for California DUI
+Potential Penalties for Los Angeles, California DUI

 As with most other offenses, the severity of penalties will vary depending on a number of influencing factors.
 For example, property damage, injury, behavior during the stop, and having children in the vehicle can all affect the outcome of your case.
 One of the most common aspects of sentencing severity is prior convictions.
 When your charges are determined, any prior conviction for DUI within the last ten years will likely have an impact on your punishment.